slotbox/chef-slotbox/README.md

 ## Launch tests

 Tests will be launched automatically by Vagrant.
-If you do not use Vagrant (chef-solo), login to the server and run
+If you do not use Vagrant, login to the server and run

 ```
 $ sudo su - rukosan